Different Types OF OCD.

 Take each day day by day and make small steps, behavioural therapy teaches you that anyway.

-OCD changes with our lives.
+OCD changes our lives.

-For me one thing I have noticed is by experssing my thoughts in my online journal, I somehow can get whatever is ailing me at the time off my chest, so although I am not physically speaking with anyone, my readers who find value in the content I write will appreciate my comments.
+For me one thing I have noticed is by expressing my thoughts in my online journal, I somehow can get whatever is ailing me at the time off my chest, so although I am not physically speaking with anyone, my readers who find value in the content I write will appreciate my comments.

-You too can have your own journal it does not have to be online but a diary where you can monitor your good days and your bad and even compare your days with your GP or consultant.
+You too can have your journal it does not have to be online but a diary where you can monitor your good days and your bad and even compare your days with your GP or consultant.

 For me my therapy is writing, it is like letting go of a demon.
-Obviously I have brainwashed myself that I have to perform things in a certain way otherwise it will play on my mind but can honestly say I do try to resist my compulsive urges as much as I can.
+I have brainwashed myself that I have to perform things in a certain way otherwise it will play on my mind but can honestly say I do try to resist my compulsive urges as much as I can.
 It does not work all the time as I find I do cave in, but I cannot be criticised for not trying.

 Once you can admit to yourself what your insecurities are you are one step closer to battling your illness.